freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/functional-programming/implement-map-on-a-prototype/index.md

 ## Implement map on a Prototype

-### Solution 1 - Solve this challenge using the keyword THIS and the forEach method
+### Solution 1 - Solve this challenge using the "this" and the forEach method

-The THIS keyword gives us access to the object we are calling myMap on.
+The "this" keyword gives us access to the object we are calling myMap on.

 From there we can use the forEach method to add elements to already declared empty array as we modify each element with the given callback method.